EdddieN/machinon-domoticz_theme/README.md

 ```
 You may need to disable Custom menu if a visible wider space between Utility and Setup [SETUP -> Settings -> Active Menu]

+### Domoticz version previous 4.10393

+In Domoticz version before 4.10393 the tabs for switches, scenes and utility width is not correct.

 ## Updating
 ```